1. Start on the Bottom Rung

 Think of parent involvement as a ladder.
 Your first task is to get people to step onto that bottom rung.
 You want them to move from no involvement to some involvement.
 Once you get a parent interested and connected to the school, you can move him up to higher rungs: occasional volunteer, frequent participant, even committee chair or officer.
 But people rarely go from no involvement to president.
 They take one step at a time.

-How do you get them onto the ladder?
+How do you get them on the ladder?
 You might sponsor a free family potluck picnic just before school starts.
 The event would encourage parents, students, and teachers to mingle in a fun, stress-free environment.
 No fundraising, no signup sheets, no membership recruitment; just fellowship.
-You could establish a welcome committee to make a personal connection with families when they move into your school.
-A "boo-hoo breakfast" for kindergarten moms dropping off their children on the first day of school can build rapport between the newest members of your parent community.
+You could establish a welcome committee to make a personal connection with families when they move to your school.
+A boohoo breakfast for kindergarten moms dropping off their children on the first day of school can build rapport between the newest members of your parent community.
 A Dads Club is a great way to engage fathers in the school community.

 2. Make Involvement Easy

 If you want people to participate, it's crucial that you make it easy for them.
 People are just shy enough or just busy enough or just uninformed enough that the slightest obstacle to involvement can become an insurmountable barrier.
 Take away the predictable barriers and your group can flourish.
-No time?
+They don't have time?
 Keep events short and to the point.
-Don't know who to call?
+They don't know who to call?
 Include names and phone numbers on every parent group correspondence.
-Don't know anyone?
+They don't know anyone?
 Develop a new parent mentor system, where veteran parents reach out to newcomers.
-Not sure how you fit in?
+They aren't sure where they'll fit in?
 Distribute committee descriptions.
-Lost the signup sheet?
-Post information in a variety of media, repeated several times.
+They lost the sign-up sheet?
+Post information in a variety of channels, repeated several times.

 3. Serve a Buffet